Traverse Traveler News & Events

 Pure Michigan Ad Campaigns and Projects

-Pure Michigan partnered with influencers and publications last year to grow their brand awareness.
+Pure Michigan partnered with influencers and publications last year to grow its brand awareness.
 Ginger Zee, meteorologist on Good Morning America and a Michigan native, was part of a social media promotion.
-They also teamed up with Outside Magazine for an engaging online experience that involved video creation, a landing page and interactive trail map.
+They also teamed up with Outside Magazine for an engaging online experience that involved video creation, a landing page and an interactive trail map.

 Other notable projects included the Pure Michigan 18 – featuring 18 signature golf holes across the state in a season-long invitation to share your experience playing that hole.
 And an Urban DNA video series with Jason Hall was created to boost the state’s appeal for travelers seeking a world-class city experience.